Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-This model introduces hopping to the next-nearest-neighbor sites and has no internal degrees of freedom.
+Analyzing these models, we can confirm that both the internal degrees of freedom and the hopping range have no effects on the Main Claim.
+We note that the parameters of the models and the time have arbitrary units.

-We fit the OBC spectral gaps in the system size $N$ of the NHSSH model and the 2-random walk with a function $c_0 + c_1 (1/N) + c_2 (1/N)^2$ to estimate the value of the spectral gap at $N \to \infty$.
-Note that in the NHSSH model, the correspondence between the spectral gap and the winding number is also checked by analytically solving the eigenvalue problem.
+We fit the OBC spectral gaps in the system size $N$ of the NHSSH model and the 2-random walk with a function $\alpha_0 + \alpha_1 (1/N) + \alpha_2 (1/N)^2$ to estimate the value of the spectral gap at $N \to \infty$ (Fig.~\ref{fig:spectral gap}).
 We confirm that a gap remains if and only if the winding number is nonzero.
 This indicates the correspondence between the winding number and the spectral gap.
-We also show this correspondence in models with a larger number of internal degrees of freedom and longer-range hoppings.
+We also show this correspondence analytically in the NHSSH model and numerically in the other models with a larger number of internal degrees of freedom and longer-range hoppings \cite{Supple}.

-We also check the robustness of the spectral gap in an asymmetric random walk.
+We also check the robustness of the spectral gap in an asymmetric random walk: $W(k) = a e^{ik} + be^{-ik} - (a+b)$.
 Here, disorders are introduced as $W_{ij} \mapsto \tilde{W}_{ij} := W_{ij} + \Delta_{ij},\:\abs{\Delta_{ij}} \leq W_{ij} (i\neq j)$ so that $\tilde{W}_{ij}$ is also a transition rate matrix.
-The OBC spectral gaps remain nonzero under the existence of these disorders.
+The OBC spectral gaps remain nonzero under the existence of these disorders \cite{Supple}.

-\textit{Sketch of proof.---} To show the Main Claim, we first slightly generalize the claim from stochastic processes to general non-Hermitian systems.
-Here, we need to carefully treat the difference in the definitions of the OBCs.
-Because of the condition of conservation of probability, the OBC in stochastic processes is different from that in general non-Hermitian systems.
-The on-site terms at the boundaries in stochastic processes are modified from those in the bulk as the hopping rate disappears at the boundary.
+\textit{Sketch of proof.---} We separately prove the statements in the case of the nonzero winding numbers and the zero winding numbers.
+To show the nonzero winding number part, we first slightly generalize the claim from stochastic processes to general non-Hermitian systems.
+Note that unlike conventional non-Hermitian systems, the on-site terms at the open boundaries in stochastic processes are modified from those in the bulk to satisfy the conservation of probability.
 However, a previous study \cite{YokomizoMurakami} has shown that the OBC continuum spectra are independent of the boundary terms.
 Based on the above argument, we generalize the Main Claim to the following Lemma.

 \textbf{Lemma: }Suppose that the point $E_0$ in the PBC spectrum is on the outer edge of the PBC spectrum and is not a self-intersection point.
 Then, if the first-order derivative by wavenumber of the PBC spectrum at $E_0$ is nonzero, $E_0$ is not included in the continuum spectra of the OBC.